scalableminds/webknossos/docs/getting_started.md

 If you need help with webKnossos, feel free to contact us at [hello@webknossos.org](mailto:hello@webknossos.org) or [write a post in the forum](https://forum.image.sc/tag/webknossos). scalable minds also offers [commercial support, managed hosting, and feature development services](https://webknossos.org/pricing).

-[Read the installation tutorial](./installation.md), if you wish to install webKnossos on your own server.
+[Read the installation tutorial](./installation.md) if you wish to install webKnossos on your server.